gingerbeardman/tranquility-levels/README.md

 - Windows download: https://web.archive.org/web/20060921084553/http://www.tqworld.com:80/tranquilityWIN.exe

 ## encoded
 Some levels are encoded.
-To decode them simply play them and save them in a new slot.
+To decode them into plain text simply play them and save them in a new slot.

 # description language